-- Start a new sketch. - Position a circle with a diameter of 90mm.
+- Start a new sketch on the current coordinate system. - Position a circle with a diameter of 90mm.

-Diameter + = 90mm
+Diameter 🗲 = 90mm

-- Apply an alignment constraint between the center of the circle and the Y axis. - Dimension the center of the circle with the X axis at an offset of 206mm. - Finish the sketch. - Start the Wood work context, then select Sawing. - Select one of the two supports in Shape(s) to saw. - Shape(s) to saw: - Select the drawn circle in Sawing path curve.
+- Apply an alignment constraint between the center of the circle and the Y axis. - Dimension the center of the circle with the X axis at an offset of 206mm. - Finish the sketch.

+- - - Start the Wood context, then select Sawing. - Select one of the two supports in Shape(s) to saw.

+Shape(s) to saw:

+• Select the drawn circle in Sawing path curve.